Ewan-Roberts/Jarvis/README.md

 ## Ardunio Set Up

-Johnny-Five is one of the corner stones of the functionality and uses a protocol called Firmata to communicate over USB to the microcontroller.
+⋅⋅Johnny-Five is one of the corner stones of the functionality and uses a protocol called Firmata to communicate over USB to the microcontroller.

 ### Setting Up Firmata